 Within the future South Camberley Primary looks to foster competition through developing inter- house tournaments, where every student will contribute within their year group across a number of sports.
 Developments are in place to become a more active school.
 We will look at alternative activities which can be performed within lesson times and playtimes to encourage our children to realise the merits of being physically active and healthy.
 Moving away from SHPSSA, the school looks to organise a tri-tournament and host competitions with other schools in the Trust, in table tennis and archery.
 The department is active in sourcing external providers to offer more alternative sports in lesson time and clubs.
 Sports such as trampolining, fencing, water polo and ultimate frisbee may be on offer.

 The Government is providing funding of £150 million to schools specifically to improve the Physical Education (P.E) and Sports programs offered by primary schools.
 The sport funding can only be spent on sport and PE provision with an aim to improve standards and provide children with further opportunities for sport throughout the primary phase.
 South Camberley Primary and Nursery School receive £21,590 Sport Funding for 2019/20.
-Please see the attached table for the plan to spend this funding.
+Please see the link on the right for the plan to spend this funding.